Abdisamad-Kasim/Hospital-Management-Database/README.md

 # Hospital Management Database

 ## Project Overview
+## Project Overview

-This project is a Hospital Management Database built using MySQL.
+This project is a Hospital Management Database and Analytics System built using MySQL and Python.

+The project includes database design, SQL querying, data analysis with Pandas, Excel export, and interactive visualizations using Matplotlib.

 The database is designed to manage: